“Why not?” asked Nakayama’s Hurricane. “Why shouldn’t Lucille pull the Chain? We’ve got that white fox! Let’s send her to the Galaxy Zephyr!”

 “Like a giant worm?” asked the Hurricane.
 “One worm representing all the disobedient aspects of Earthly life?”

 “I know, I know.
 If my plan works, it will be nigh impossible to convince this entity to join the Galaxy Zephyr—or even reveal itself.”
 Nakayama floated within the Wheel.
-“That’s why I need Faith to survey the desert and find Anihilato by the end of the eternities.
-But even then it won’t go willingly!
+“That’s why I need Faith to survey the desert and track Anihilato, so I can collect it at the end of the eternities.
+But it won’t go willingly!
 It may even overpower me.”
 From her seat in the Mountain, Nakayama surveyed the water-world and the Hurricane Planet simultaneously.
 “Despite Virgil Blue’s good nature, Anihilato will be unruly because of the characters it contains.”

 On the main island of Sheridan, Leo climbed uphill.
 He panted and sweat.
 Surely the best centipedes were near the top.